huskyroboticsteam/Resurgence/README.md

 cd Resurgence
 ```

-4. Clone the 2D simulator and CAN library submodules (we use git submodules, unfortunately)
+4. Clone the CAN library submodule (we use git submodules, unfortunately)
 ```bash
 git submodule init
 git submodule update